theseus-os/Theseus/README.md

 If you're on WSL, also do the following steps:
   * Install an X Server for Windows; we suggest using [Xming](https://sourceforge.net/projects/xming/) or [VcXsvr](https://sourceforge.net/projects/vcxsrv/).
-    * You'll likely need to invoke those X servers withan `-ac` argument (or use the GUI to disable access control).
+    * You'll likely need to invoke those X servers with the `-ac` argument (or use the GUI to disable access control).
   * Setup an X display as follows:
     * on original WSL (version 1), run:
       ```sh